Year 6: Blog items

 • Counting:

-• This week we have been counting in fraction steps.
-Try to do the same out loud or with paper.
+• This week we have been mainly counting in fractions.

 • Number facts: